Imran4424/Machine-Learning/README.md

 A lot of these algorithms are going to be defined by the output that they produce.

 For classification, we have quality of outputs.
 This is the Defining feature of classification algorithm.

+A classification problem can have multiple classes as outputs depending upon the input dimention.